phillip-motion/quiver/README.md

 ## Installation
 1. Extract the ZIP file.
 2. Copy Quiver.js and the `quiver_assets` folder into your Cavalry Scripts folder.
+3. In Cavalry, open the `Scripts` menu and select Quiver.

 #### Figma Plugin (optional)
 1. In Figma, right click on any frame and go to `Plugins > Development > Import plugin from manifest...`